noisyboiler/wampy/README.rst

 |

-The WAMP protocol connects Clients via RPC or Pub/Sub over a Router.
+The `WAMP Protocol`_ connects Clients via RPC or Pub/Sub over a Router.

 A Client is some kind of application that **calls** or **subscribes** to another Client, else provides something for others to call or subscribe